DEA Compliance Consultants & Specialists

-Experienced Federal Lawyers for Health Care Providers in DEA Matters
+Experienced Consultants for Healthcare Providers in DEA Matters

-At Oberheiden & McMurrey LLP, we represent health care providers nationwide in all DEA-related matters.
+At Oberheiden, P.C., we represent healthcare providers nationwide in all DEA-related matters.
 This includes registration denials, renewals, and surrenders, as well as audits, inspections, investigations, and federal prosecutions.
 Unfortunately, while dealing with the DEA’s efforts to ensure compliance should be fairly routine, in many cases seemingly-innocent questions and simple mistakes can lead to drastic consequences.
 Our goal is to make sure our clients do not face unwarranted federal action or penalties as a result of any DEA-related matter, and to provide our clients deeply-knowledgeable and efficient legal representation that protects their right to conduct business or practice medicine.

 “It is very clear to me that Nick Oberheiden has a deep understanding of health law issues.
 Nick has been instrumental in managing and resolving many difficult legal matters.
 He is always relentlessly focused on the critical issues that matter most.
 Nick is very dedicated and available and always displays a high degree of professionalism.
 I would not hesitate in recommending Nick for the most important of legal matters.” – Satisfied Client

-“Our companies have worked with firms all over the country within various specialties and now use [Oberheiden & McMurrey LLP] almost exclusively.
+“Our companies have worked with firms all over the country within various specialties and now use [Oberheiden, P.C.] almost exclusively.
 [Dr. Nick Oberheiden] represented our companies in some federal law investigations.
 His guidance and expertise allowed us to continue to concentrate on our core business as he dealt with the complex legal issues.” – Satisfied Client

 Types of DEA Matters We Handle

-DEA audits and inspections are routine, particularly in certain segments of the health care industry, but this does not mean that providers can afford to take them lightly.
-If you or one of your employees has received a DEA Form 82 (Notice of Inspection of Controlled Premises) or an administrative inspection warrant, it is critical that you speak with an experienced defense lawyer before you grant any access or provide any information to the DEA.
+DEA audits and inspections are routine, particularly in certain segments of the healthcare industry, but this does not mean that providers can afford to take them lightly.
+If you or one of your employees has received a DEA Form 82 (Notice of Inspection of Controlled Premises) or an administrative inspection warrant, it is critical that you speak with an experienced defense lawyer or the best DEA compliance consultant before you grant any access or provide any information to the DEA.
 In most circumstances (any time a DEA Form 82 is presented), providers have the right to informed consent for DEA audits, and you need to make sure you have the information necessary to decide whether it is in your best interests to consent.

 DEA audit, inspections, and investigations can lead to criminal charges under a broad array of federal statutes.
 This includes: